EducationalTestingService/metaphor/NAACL-FLP-shared-task/README.md

 Task Details
 ---------
-You can either participate in the metaphor prediction tracks for verbs only, all part-of-speech only, or both.
+You can either participate in the metaphor prediction tracks for verbs only, all content part-of-speech only, or both.
 For a given text in VUA, and for each sentence, the task is to predict metaphoricity for each word.

 Instructions
 ---------